Bihar politics: Left will look at any political formulation to stop BJP from taking charge | Politics

 Analysts point out that Nitish Kumar too has been quietly taking steps.
 For one, he walked across to his predecessor Rabri Devi’s house for an Iftar party last month, where he chatted with leadership of the RJD, which her husband Lalu Prasad founded.

-A week later, RJD’s Tejaswi Yadav was invited to an Iftar party hosted by JD(U)'s minority cell and Kumar walked the young Yadav leader to his car.
+A week later, RJD’s Tejashwi Yadav was invited to an Iftar party hosted by JD(U)'s minority cell and Kumar walked the young Yadav leader to his car.

 In a state where much is read into symbolic gestures, these acts as well as Kumar’s pronouncements on Universal civil code and on loudspeakers which seemed to be at odds with BJP's position, are being seen as portents by political pundits, though the JD(U) has been terming them as ''normal civil gestures''.